tapis de logo subrenat

 A

-Acrylic: Acrylic fiber is derived from hydrocarbon.
-It is known for its softness, lightness and resistance.
+Acrylic: Synthetic fiber obtained from chemical products, with a soft, infutrable or very light feel, similar to that of wool.
 Acrylic can be used alone or in combination with cotton, wool or another synthetic fiber.

 B